freebsd/freebsd-quarterly/2018q3/DTrace.md

 operating systems in particular.
 This work was sponsored by AFRL/DARPA through the CADETS project.

-Ruslan Bukin has added C-compressed ISA extension support to the RISC-V FBT provider as a part of the ECATS project.
+Ruslan Bukin (br@) has added C-compressed ISA extension support to the RISC-V FBT provider as a part of the ECATS project.

-Mark Johnston has done some work to fix interactions between FBT and ifuncs. ifuncs are a toolchain feature which allow programmers to select a function's implementation at boot-time, rather than at compile-time.
+Mark Johnston (markj@) has done some work to fix interactions between FBT and ifuncs. ifuncs are a toolchain feature which allow programmers to select a function's implementation at boot-time, rather than at compile-time.
 For instance, on amd64, memcpy() is an ifunc and may be implemented by either memcpy_erms() or memcpy_std().
 FBT created probes for the implementation functions, but we needed some extra